tonyandrewmeyer/misc/charm_versions.md

 ### Libraries

-Charm libs have both a "API version" and a "patch version".
+Charm libs have both an "API version" and a "patch version".
 Any changes to the lib API that are not backwards compatible will be made in a new API version, while new patch versions include compatible improvements including new features, general improvements, and bug fixes.